Mortgages in Spain.

 🏦 CaixaBank HolaBank – Recommended contact

-We recommend contacting Ana Soriano Hernández, a banker at a particularly efficient CaixaBank branch.
+We recommend that you contact Ana Soriano Hernández, a banker at a particularly efficient CaixaBank branch.
 This branch regularly assists our clients with their mortgage loans in Spain and generally offers very competitive financing terms.
-The icing on the cake is that this bank branch finances both residents and non-residents.
-It is therefore a very good contact if you are a foreign buyer, in particular.
+Best of all, this branch provides financing to both residents and non-residents.
+It is therefore an excellent contact, especially if you are a foreign buyer. 📍 Contact Information Ana Soriano Hernández 📧 aasoriano@caixabank.com 📞 +34 686 184 354 🏢 Av. del Puerto, 49 46021 Valencia, Spain

 Examples of mortgages obtained for our clients through CaixaBank HolaBank: